Skip to content

 }

-head_owner field means different things in different VCS providers:
+The head_owner field means different things in different VCS providers:

-Approval and Mergeability»
+Approval and mergeabilityยป

 The pull_request property on the input to a push policy contains the following fields:

-• approved - indicates whether the PR has been approved.
+• approved: Indicates whether the PR has been approved.

-• mergeable - indicates whether the PR can be merged.
+• mergeable: Indicates whether the PR can be merged.

-• undiverged - indicates that the PR branch is not behind the target branch.
+• undiverged: Indicates that the PR branch is not behind the target branch.

 1